USPS delays could hit Georgia military, overseas ballots

-Though that voting bloc represents a small percentage of Georgia’s 7.2 million registered voters, according to the Secretary of State’s Office data, election analysts say it’s enough to influence outcomes in the two dead heat races and, ultimately, control of the U.S. Senate, during an especially polarizing election season marked by record voter turnout and campaigns that have raised hundreds of millions of dollars.
+Though that voting bloc represents a small percentage of Georgia’s 7.2 million registered voters, according to the Secretary of State’s Office data, election analysts say it’s enough to influence outcomes in the two dead-heat races and, ultimately, control of the U.S. Senate, during an especially polarizing election season marked by record voter turnout and campaigns that have raised hundreds of millions of dollars.

 But the hoops that overseas and military voters have to jump through to vote securely from abroad have been complicated by pandemic lockdowns and curfews and mail delays in various countries, as well as Postal Service delays on the U.S. side of the mail chain.
 Some voters have resorted to paying extra for express delivery through private mail carriers, checking their ballot trackers daily and calling their local elections offices to make sure their ballots arrived.
 In some cases, ballots mailed a month ago still haven’t shown up.